-On August 11 and 13 this year, Cosmos Bank, one of the largest cooperative banks in India, came under cyber-attack.
-With over 14,000 fraudulent debit card ATM transactions, Cosmos Bank lost INR 80.5 crores and another INR 13.5 crore (around USD 13.5 million) through two SWIFT transactions to an entity in Hong Kong.
-The total loss stood at INR 94 crores or USD 13.5 million.
+In August 2018, Cosmos Bank, one of the largest cooperative banks in India, came under cyber-attack.
+With over 14,000 fraudulent debit card ATM transactions, Cosmos Bank lost INR 80.5 crores and another INR 13.5 crore through two SWIFT transactions to an entity in Hong Kong.
+The total loss stood at INR 94 crores or US$13.5 million.

 Incidentally, a couple of days before the attack, the FBI issued an ATM cash-out blitz, warning banks of an unlimited cash-out possibility.